 Continuing Education for Property Managers

-Many property managers look for opportunities to continue their education to prove their mastery and experience in the industry.
-This can increase career opportunities and help property managers appeal to higher-level clients.
+Many property managers look for opportunities to continue their education, increase career opportunities, and help property managers appeal to higher-level clients.

-There are several professional property management organizations and most offer special certifications including:
+There are several professional property management organizations.
+Most offer special certifications, including:

 - Certified Property Manager (CPM)